 - Monitor the way we and they will work with local communities to ensure we do not put them at any risk and review protocols as appropriate.

 What happens if I were to sign up now to volunteer and Raleigh International are forced to reschedule the programme due to Covid-19?

 You will be able to secure your place with confidence.
 If we have to cancel the programme in advance due to Covid-19, we’ll offer you an alternative programme so you’ll be able to defer your place to a future Raleigh Expedition.
 If you are unable to defer we’ll make sure you get fundraising contributions appropriately returned as per our Terms and Conditions.
 If you can’t travel due to travel bans or quarantine restrictions, then we’ll offer you the free option to defer to an alternative programme within the next 12 months.

 What happens if I get Covid-19 just before departure date?

 Please get in touch and let us know.
 It is essential you do not join if you have Covid-19.
-It is likely to mean that you are unable to join Expedition at that time.
 Depending on timing/ availability you may be able to join a later ‘wave’ a few weeks later, or defer to any Expedition over the next 12 months.
-If this is not possible, we may be able to return some of your fundraising contributions, pending medical proof of the diagnosis.
+If this is not possible, we may be able to return some of your fundraising contributions, pending medical evidence of the diagnosis.

 Is Raleigh delivering any programmes that may help respond to the Covid-19 outbreak?

 Our water, sanitation health and hygiene (WASH) programmes are already closely aligned to the type of projects that will be valuable in a post-Covid world.
 We will be working with project partners and communities to better understand how the needs may have changed and how we can tailor our projects and activities to support even more.
 More broadly, our non-Expedition programmes that work with national volunteers only are also being redeveloped to respond to this global issue.